Bookmark saved

 Third: the killing.

 Ren's scouts descended the ravine walls on ropes.
 Silent.
-The guild's climbing technique — weight distributed through all four contact points, the rope bearing the load, feet finding purchase on the wall's irregularities with the precision that practice installed in the body's memory.
+The climbing technique Tik had drilled into them.
+Weight distributed through all four contact points, the rope bearing the load, feet finding purchase on the wall's irregularities with the precision that practice installed in the body's memory.
 They dropped into the smoke and killed the demons from above and behind while the creatures were oriented toward the rattle-line's sound and blinded by the chemical fog.

 Forty seconds.
 Seven demons.
 Zero casualties.

 Ren descended last.
-The smoke was already thinning — the compound designed to dissipate fast, because lingering chemical residue attracted other demons the way blood attracted predators, the presence detectable on the boneglass frequency that the gestated creatures used for environmental awareness.
+The smoke was already thinning, the compound designed to dissipate fast before its residue attracted other demons.
 He surveyed the killing ground with the methodical attention Tik had taught him.
 What worked.
 What was slow.
 What needed adjustment before the next operation.

 Scout Merrin was wiping her blade on a feral's corrupted hide.
 Two efficient strokes, the routine installed by repetition.
 Three months ago she'd been a conscripted baker's daughter who'd never held a weapon longer than a bread knife.
-Now she killed demons in smoke-filled ravines with the calm competence that Ren's guild-adapted training produced.
+Now she killed demons in smoke-filled ravines with the calm competence that Ren's training produced.
 The fact should have unsettled him.
-He catalogued it and moved on.

 "Clear," Merrin reported.